Triangular Schlesinger systems and superelliptic curves: Introduction

 The last observation motivates us to consider the following particular case: {\it each tuple $\{\beta_i^1,\ldots,\beta_i^p\}$ forms an arithmetic progression with the same {\bf rational} difference $q=n/m$, where $n\ne0$ and $m>0$ are coprime.} Generalizing the relationship with the Picard--Fuchs equations, we prove that the corresponding triangular system (\ref{hSchlesinger_intro}) possesses a family of solutions having algebro-geometric nature, namely they are expressed {\it via} periods of meromorphic differentials on the Riemann surfaces $X_a$ of a (varying) algebraic plane curve of {\it superelliptic} type

 These expressions for the matrix entries $b_i^{kl}(a)$ are presented in Theorem \ref{thm} from Section 2.1.

 Superelliptic curves are of much interest nowadays as well as some other related classes of curves, like $Z_m$ curves or $(m, N)$-curves, see \cite{BeSi, BEL, EG, HiSh, Leg, MP, OU, PTSY, Sa, XZ, Zh} and references therein.
 There are some differences and ambiguity across the literature in definitions of these classes.
-For us, (following Zarhin, Silverberg, Frey, Shaska and others) superelliptic curves are those which can be represented by an equation of the form:
+For us, (following J.\, Sander, Yu.\,Zarhin and others) superelliptic curves are those which can be represented by an equation of the form:

 where $P_N$ is any polynomial of degree $N$.
-Due to the nature of the matter considered in the present paper, the zeros of $P_N$ are additionally assumed to be distinct, thus the superelliptic curves considered here are smooth in the affine part.
+Due to the nature of the matter considered in the present paper, the zeros of $P_N$ are additionally assumed to be simple, thus the superelliptic curves considered here are smooth in the affine part.
+It is possible to extend the study to a more general case of superelliptic curves with singularities in the affine part, which we are going to address in a separate publication.